Layne is an active freelance writer. She enjoys staying up-to-date on trends, media, and emerging topics.

 Webcams are here to stay and making money online by growing a niche audience has never been easier.
 As the economy and job market continues to shift with the times, find out how easy it can be to make money from the comfort of your home.
-If you are someone who has been considering joining the webcam industry, here are some major points of action to think about to get you started.
+If you are someone who has been considering joining the webcam industry (subscription sites like OnlyFans and similar apps), here are some major points of action to think about to get you started.

-Note: This article is geared towards adult entrepreneurs, so if you are under the age of 18, share your idea with your parent or guardian before you navigate the web and consider sticking to platforms like YouTube.
+This article is geared towards adult entrepreneurs, so if you are under the age of 18, share your idea with your parent or guardian before you navigate the web; consider sticking to platforms like YouTube.

 - Eating in Front of the Camera